-The AFM's for aircraft for which the manufacturer has published a FCOM should contain essential information on normal operating procedures that are considered "peculiar" to the operation of the FGS for the aircraft type or are otherwise necessary for safe operation.
+The AFM's for aircraft for which the manufacturer has published a FCOM should contain essential information on normal operating procedures that are considered "peculiar" to the operation of the FGS for the aircraft type or are otherwise necessary for safe operation (Ref.
+CS 25.1581(a)(2) and CS 25.1585(a)(1)).
 FGS description and integration with the overall flight deck design philosophy; specification and operational procedures that are normally associated with flight guidance systems should be made available for inclusion in the FCOM.